-68. If your institute has been involved in data encoding, provide a short description of what you have done and the software you have used (name/url).
-69. If your institute has been involved in data enrichment, provide a short description of what you have done and the software you have used (name/url).
-70. Have you managed to integrate the retrodigitized dictionary to your dictionary website/portal?
-Select the (best) option for your institution.
+have done and the software you have used (name/un).
+9. If your institute has been involved in data enrichment, provide a short description of what yo have done and the software you have used (name/url). ).
+Have you managed to integrate the retrodigitized dictionary to your dictionary website/portal Select the (best) option for your institution.
 If other, please specify.
-Mark only one oval. no, we have kept them standalone yes, it is one of the dictionaries in the set with access to the dictionary via a hyperlink yes, it is one of the dictionaries in the set with access to entries within the dictionary yes, its content is integrated into an aggregator with access to data within entries Other: 71.
-How can users access your retrodigitized dictionaries?
-Check all that apply.
-Check all that apply. through an institutional portal through an API by downloading image files by downloading full text Other: 72.
-If you do not share files containing the full text of your retrodigitized dictionaries with your users, what are the main reasons for that?
-73. Can you name a dictionary in your institution/country that should definitely be retrodigitized?
-Why?
-74. Do you want to save your result and quit for now?
-You do need to save the link 'Edit this form' which will appear on the next page on your computer and then you will be able to return to the survey at a later time using this link.
+Mark only one oval. on, we have kept them standalone yes, it is one of the dictionaries in the set with access to the dictionary via a hyperlink yes, it is one of the dictionaries in the set with access to entries within the dictionary yes, its content is integrated into an aggregator with access to data within entries Other: Check all that apply. through an institutional portal through an API by downloading image files by downloading full text Other: 2 If you do not share files containing the full text of your retrodigitized dictionaries with your 1 users, what are the main reasons for that? users, what are the main reasons for that r users, what are the main reasons for that r 3.
+Can you name a dictionary in your institution/country that should definitely be retrodigitized 3.
+Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+Do you want to save your result and quit for now?
+You do need to save the link 'Edit this form' which will appear on the next page on your computer an then you will be able to return to the survey at a later time using this link.
 Mark only one oval.
-Yes Stop filling out this form. ◯ No
+3. Can you name a dictionary in your institution/country that should definitely be retrodigitized Why?
+Do you want to save your result and quit for now?
+You do need to save the link 'Edit this form' which will appear on the next page on your computer ar then you will be able to return to the survey at a later time using this link.
+Mark only one oval.
+Yes Stop filling out this form.